wp-plugins/subscribe2/ReadMe.txt

 * Added filter to allow on-the-fly manipulation of the digest email
 * Added option choice to have emails send from the global admin email and addressed from the name of the blog
 * Change sending details for Preview emails so they can be more easily identified by type
+* Fixed a typo in a screen message to WordPressMU users

 = Version 6.1 by Matthew Robinson =